 Under the Canada Emergency Business Account (CEBA) Program, the Bank provides loans to eligible businesses based on the requirements of this government program.
 The Bank receives an administration fee to recover the costs to administer the program for the Government of Canada.
 Loans issued under the program are not recognized on the Bank's Consolidated Statement of Financial Position, as the Bank transfers substantially all the risks and rewards in respect of the loans to the Government of Canada.
-As of October 31, 2020, the Bank had provided approximately 55 customers [2019 - nil] with CEBA loans and had funded approximately \$2,200 [2019 - \$nil] in loans under the program.
+As of October 31, 2021, the Bank had provided approximately 64 customers [2020 - 55] with CEBA loans and had funded approximately \$3,279 [2020 - \$2,200] in loans under the program.